Help! My Toddler Is A Picky Eater

 - Give your toddler 10-15-minute mealtime opportunities

-- In the book we discuss special circumstances, such as going out to eat.
+- In the Moms on Call’s Toddler Book we discuss special circumstances, such as going out to eat.

 - Stay Flexible!